 Defense line 1: Outside the Ecosystem

-This initial line of defense should be the primary cyber defense effort since threats are much harder to intercept after they've been injected.
+This initial line of defense should be the primary cyber defense effort since cyber threats are much harder to intercept after they've been injected.

 Such an outward focus is only possible if defense methodologies are proactive, as opposed to static and reactive.